-(Note that if you're looking for bigger, fatter peppers, we also offer bullet head chilies.)
+(Note that if you're looking for bigger, fatter peppers, we also offer red lantern chilies.)

-Most chili peppers sold and eaten in Sichuan nowadays come from southern provinces including Guizhou and Yunnan, less populous areas where the winters are warmer and allow two harvests a year.
+Most chili peppers sold and eaten in Sichuan nowadays come from southern provinces including Guizhou and Yunnan, which are warmer and less industrialized/polluted.
 These chilies grown in Guizhou go direct from farmer to our supplier in Chengdu for processing and packaging, and meet strict U.S. safety standards.
 We recommend keeping them in the freezer for optimal long-term storage.

 Source: Grown in Guizhou Province, processed in Chengdu, Sichuan